-Celebrating 30+ years of songwriters, the Annual Frank Brown International Songwriters’ Festival will be held Nov.
-3-13 in music venues located in Perdido Key and Pensacola, Fla., and Orange Beach and Gulf Shores, Ala.
+Celebrating 30+ years of songwriters, the Annual Frank Brown International Songwriters’ Festival is held over an 11-day period in November in music venues located in Perdido Key and Pensacola, Fla., and Orange Beach and Gulf Shores, Ala.

 Showcased performers range from Grammy Award-winning songwriters to the up-and-coming stars of tomorrow who will perform original songs in intimate settings.

 Festival attendees will enjoy an up-close-and-personal concert experience and are often able to learn the stories behind the songs as told by the author.